Plan to shut Obamacare site during open enrollment draws critics

 HHS officials disclosed this information Friday during a webinar with community groups that help people enroll in Obamacare.

 Outages occurred under the Obama administration, as well, but they weren't as frequent.
+Typically, the online enrollment system was only shut down for a few hours at a time and it was much less frequent than once a week, former officials said.

+"There is just a really big question as to why this is happening," said Lori Lodes, former CMS communications director.

 The current administration said that the maintenance schedule was provided in advance to accommodate requests from the groups that assist applicants.